Filters

 SPIN Selling Technique

-Allow your customer to talk more.
-Ask them questions related to their situations or problems (S or P), the impact of the problem in their life (I), and the need for a solution for the same (N).
-Once you and your prospects get through all these stages, you can present your product as a solution to their problem.
+The SPIN Selling Technique involves encouraging your customers to share more about their situations or problems.
+Ask questions about their Situation or Problem (S or P), understand the Impact of the problem in their life (I), and explore the Need for a solution (N).
+Once you navigate through these stages with your prospects, you can present your product as the solution to their specific problem.

 Foot-in-the Door Technique